ddaanniiieeelll/RoboFont-Scripts/README.md

 Turning this on shows a red rectangle around those points that are exactly at the metric lines (ascender, descender, xHeight and baseline).

-## SoftOtterTool
+~~## SoftOtterTool~~
-Used as a Start-Up Script this adds a custom panel to the inspector containing the outlineTool and the markingTool.
+~~Used as a Start-Up Script this adds a custom panel to the inspector containing the outlineTool and the markingTool.~~ Don’t use the soft otter tool atm, it’s a mess.

 ## outlineTool
 Let's you remove overlaps and set the direction of contours.